vasilpanchev/Link-Shortener/README.md

-A link shortener, developed with Python.\n
+A link shortener, developed with Python.
-Still in development process...\n
+Still in development process...
 Stay tuned for updates!